Chapter 3: Automatic Differentiation

 $$\begin{aligned} A &= \begin{pmatrix} 1 & 2 & 3 \\ 4 & 5 & 6 \end{pmatrix}_{2 \times 3} \\[1em] \text{Sum all elements: } & \sum_{i,j} A_{ij} = 21 \\[1em] \text{Sum over rows (axis=0): } & \begin{pmatrix} 1+4 & 2+5 & 3+6 \end{pmatrix} = \begin{pmatrix} 5 & 7 & 9 \end{pmatrix} \\[1em] \text{Sum over columns (axis=1): } & \begin{pmatrix} 1+2+3 \\ 4+5+6 \end{pmatrix} = \begin{pmatrix} 6 \\ 15 \end{pmatrix} \end{aligned}$$

-We can safely observe that for whatever axis we are applying the summation that axis vanishes or becomes 1
+Notice that whatever axis we sum over, that axis vanishes (or becomes 1).

 Backward pass

-In the backward pass, our out_grad is smaller than the original input.
-To get the "gradients" back to the parents, we have to stretch the gradient back to the original shape.
+In the backward pass, out_grad is smaller than the original input.
+To pass gradients back to the parents, we have to stretch the gradient back to the original shape.

-- Reshape: Put "1" back into the axis that was vanished so the dimensions align.
+- Reshape: Put "1" back into the axis that vanished so the dimensions align.

-- Multiply: Multiply the reshaped array with array of (ones of shape parent_shape)
+- Multiply: Multiply the reshaped array by an array of ones with the parent's shape.

 class Summation(Function):